unknowtherwise67/Unified-Android-Tweaker/README.md

 - Configurable ZRAM Swap Virtual Memory - Improve System Multitasking and prevent System Memory crashes (Does not improve Device Hardware Performance).
 - Modify Thermal System - Allow full performance capability while maintain Device Hardwares safety.
 - Powered by OverlayFS - Non-instrutive and Systemless.
-- Developed and Designed for User-Configurables (tweaker.sh, system.prop, virtual_memory.sh).
+- Developed and Designed for User-Configurables.
-- Open-Source complilance.
+- Open-Source Complilance.

 ## DISCLAMERS
 - USE THE ROOT MODULE AT YOUR OWN RISKS.